-- Deer: The aggregate bag limit for deer is 2.
+▶ Deer: The aggregate bag limit for deer is 2.
 Both deer may be antlerless, but only one antlerless deer of each species may be taken.
 The bag limit for mule deer is 1.
 Antlerless mule deer are available only through LEH.
-The bag limit for white-tailed deer is 2, only one of which may be a buck, and one of which may be antlerless. - ▶ Grouse: The daily aggregate bag limit for grouse: blue, (dusky) spruce (Franklin), and ruffed is 5. - ▶ Turkey:: The regional aggregate bag limit for turkey is 2.
+The bag limit for white-tailed deer is 2, only one of which may be a buck, and one of which may be antlerless.

+▶ Grouse: The daily aggregate bag limit for grouse: blue, (dusky) spruce (Franklin), and ruffed is 5.

+▶ Turkey: The regional aggregate bag limit for turkey is 2.
 Only 1 turkey may be taken during each open season.

-- Information signs are posted at the points of closure for the benefit of hunters, but it is the hunter's responsibility to recognize the closures whether a sign is in place or not. - > Symbol Key: Use the following symbols to determine what type of motor vehicle prohibition is in place in the following regional areas (see also Site and Access Restrictions section, pages 11-12): - ★ Motor Vehicle Closed Areas: The operation of all motor vehicles is prohibited year round in these areas unless otherwise indicated. - ▲ Motor Vehicles for Hunting Closed Areas:The operation of all motor vehicles for the purpose of hunting, to transport wildlife, to transport equipment, firearms and supplies which are intended for or in support of hunting or to transport hunters to and from the location of wildlife is prohibited in these areas. - ★ Osoyoos Oxbows except established roadways (MU 8-1).
-See Map | I.
+▶ Information signs are posted at the points of closure for the benefit of hunters, but it is the hunter's responsibility to recognize the closures whether a sign is in place or not.

+► Symbol Key: Use the following symbols to determine what type of motor vehicle prohibition is in place in the following regional areas (see also Site and Access Restrictions section, pages 11-12):

+★ Motor Vehicle Closed Areas: The operation of all motor vehicles is prohibited year round in these areas unless otherwise indicated.

+▲ Motor Vehicles for Hunting Closed Areas: The operation of all motor vehicles for the purpose of hunting, to transport wildlife, to transport equipment, firearms and supplies which are intended for or in support of hunting or to transport hunters to and from the location of wildlife is prohibited in these areas.
+The operation of all motor vehicles, excluding snowmobiles is prohibited in Region 8 above 1,700 metre elevation, except on existing roads and trails- See page 3 for definition of existing road or trail.

+Crater Mountain Area (MU 8-3).
+See Map J21.

+Placer Mountain to Border Lake area (MU 8-3, 8-4).
+See Map J21.

+Granet Valley (MU 8-8).
+See Map J22.

+★ Osoyoos Oxbows except established roadways (MU 8-1).
+See Map J1.

-- ★ Underdown Creek (MU 8-1).
-See Map J2. - ▲ Lawless Jacobson Lake FSR (MU 8-5) south of the point where it crosses Vuich - ★ Skaha Lake Eastside (MU 8-9) in that portion east of Skaha Lake described as Lot A & Lot B of Sublot 48, DL 2710, Plan 27801, SDYD, & Sublot 48, DL 2710, Plan 1189, SDYD. - ▲ Garnet Fire area (MU 8-9).
-See Map J9. - ★ Granby (MUs 8-14, 8-15).
+★ Underdown Creek (MU 8-1).
+See Map J2.

+▲ Lawless - Jacobson Lake FSR (MU 8-5) south of the point where it crosses Vuich Creek.

+★ Skaha Lake Eastside (MU 8-9) - in that portion east of Skaha Lake described as Lot A & Lot B of Sublot 48, DL 2710, Plan 27801, SDYD, & Sublot 48, DL 2710, Plan 1189, SDYD.

+▲ Garnet Fire area (MU 8-9).
+See Map J9.

+★ Granby (MUs 8-14, 8-15).
 The area is closed 600 m north of the 5 km mark of Burrell-Young Lake FSR, 300 m north of 2 km mark on Arrow Neck FSR, east of the 22 km mark of Grano FSR, east of the 8 km mark on Arthurs Rd, and 500 m east of the 10 km mark on the Goatskin-Rendall FSR.
 Snowmobiles allowed Nov.
-I to May 31.
-See Map 112. - ★ Galloping Hills (MU 8-15) from June 1 to October 31 except for the primary roads leading to Lightning Peak and Mt.
+1 to May 31.
+See Map J12.

+★ Galloping Hills (MU 8-15) from June I to October 31 except for the primary roads leading to Lightning Peak and Mt.
 Scaia.
-See Map | 12.
+See Map J12.